comosense/nnnvr/README.md

 ```

 ## Deployment
-The fastest way to run `nnnvr` as a persistent background service is by using `systemd` for daemonization.
+For persistent background operation, running `nnnvr` as a `systemd` service is recommended.
 Create the file `nnnvr.service` based on your environment.
 * Example: `nnnvr.service`:
   ```sh